OsakaDC/OsakaDC/README.md

 ![cow](https://github.com/OsakaDC/OsakaDC/blob/main/image/cow.jpg)

 _This image has nothing to do with me.
-I just wanted to add something call to my profile._
+I just wanted to add something cool to my profile._